Eduvators/AITools/README.md

 This project was inspired by the evolving intersection of AI and education, and built by passionate educators who believe in empowering others through accessible, innovative technologies.

 👩‍🏫 Maintained by
-EDUvators – Educational Innovators with Vision
+Eduvators – Educational Innovators with Vision
 For questions or collaborations, please reach out or visit our GitHub profile.

-Would you like this as a downloadable Markdown file or want me to help embed this into the GitHub Pages interface directly?